-On October 20, 2006, the Coach Board of Directors approved a new common stock repurchase program to acquire up to \$500 million of Coach's outstanding common stock through June 2008.
+On November 9, 2007, the Company completed its \$500 million common stock repurchase program, which was put into place in October 2006.
+Concurrently, the Coach Board of Directors approved a new common stock repurchase program to acquire up to \$1 billion of Coach's outstanding common stock through June 2009.
 Purchases of Coach stock may be made from time to time, subject to market conditions and at prevailing market prices, through open market purchases.
 Repurchased shares become authorized but unissued shares and may be issued in the future for general corporate and other uses.
 The Company may terminate or limit the stock repurchase program at any time.

-During the first three months of fiscal 2008 and fiscal 2007, the Company repurchased and retired 3.0 million and 5.0 million shares, respectively, of common stock, at an average cost of \$43.72 and \$29.99, respectively, per share.
+During the first six months of fiscal 2008 and fiscal 2007, the Company repurchased and retired 23.5 million and 5.0 million shares, respectively, of common stock, at an average cost of \$35.70 and \$29.99, respectively, per share.

-As of September 29, 2007, \$368 million remained available for future repurchases under the existing program.
+As of December 29, 2007, \$661 million remained available for future purchases under the existing program.